digital-asset/daml/docs/source/concepts/time.rst

 ####################

 The Daml language contains a function :ref:`getTime <daml-ref-gettime>` which returns the “current time”.
-However, the notion of time comes with a lot of problems in a distributed setting.
+However, maintaining a “current time” can be a bit challenging in a distributed setting.

 This document describes the detailed semantics of time on Daml ledgers, centered around the two timestamps assigned to each transaction: